Yes. You have the right to get a copy of your medical record.

 If a healthcare institution refuses to correct a medical record and/or provide data, you can appeal to the Directorate of Health.

-Suppose there is a suspicion that the provisions of the law on medical records have been violated.
+Suppose there is a suspicion that the provisions of the Health Records Act have been violated.
 In that case, complaints can be made to the healthcare institution where the alleged violation occurred, the Directorate of Health, the Data Protection Authority, or the police.

 Autopsy reports are either hospital or forensic.
 In the case of hospital autopsies, the autopsy report forms part of the deceased's medical records.
 A forensic autopsy is carried out at the police's request and retained by the police.